pantaluna/esp32_mosfet_fan_using_lib/README.md

 ## Project Description esp32_mosfet_fan_using_lib
 This project demonstrates how to use a N Channel MOSFET to power on/off a peripheral.
-The MOSFET is used to power-down power hungry devices when they are not needed.
+The MOSFET, controlled by the ESP32, is used to power-down power hungry devices when they are not needed.
 For example: a GPS device, a 5V fan, a 12V fan.

-This example uses a MOSFET to turn **a 5V Pi-FAN fan (on the +5V power rail)** and **a standard LED (on the +3.3V power rail)** on and off using a GPIO pin of the microcontroller.
+This example uses a MOSFET to turn **a 5V Pi-FAN fan (on the +5V power rail)** and **a standard LED (on the +3.3V power rail)** on and off using a GPIO pin of the ESP32 microcontroller.